ratanachh/npa/docs/tasks/phase7.6-relationship-query-methods/README.md

 ### Current Limitations

-1. **ID-Based Queries Only**: Currently only supports finding by foreign key IDs, not by related entity properties
+1. ✅ **Property-Based Queries**: Now supports finding by related entity properties (e.g., `FindByCustomerNameAsync`)
-2. **No JOIN Queries**: Does not generate methods that require JOINs to filter by related entity properties
+2. ✅ **JOIN Queries**: Generates methods that use JOINs to filter by related entity properties
-3. **No Aggregates**: Does not generate SUM, AVG, MIN, MAX, or GROUP BY queries
+3. ✅ **Aggregates**: Generates SUM, AVG, MIN, MAX methods (GROUP BY aggregations still planned)
 4. **No Complex Filters**: Does not support date ranges, amount filters, or subquery-based filters
 5. **No Pagination**: Generated methods do not support pagination parameters
-6. **No Sorting Options**: Sorting is fixed (by primary key) and not configurable
+6. **Fixed Sorting**: Sorting is fixed (by primary key column name) and not configurable
 7. **Single Relationship Only**: Does not support queries across multiple relationships

+### Column Name Handling

+✅ **Correctly Handles Custom Column Names**: The generator correctly uses column names from `[Column]` attributes in:
+- **JOIN conditions**: Uses the related entity's primary key column name (not property name)
+- **ORDER BY clauses**: Uses the current entity's primary key column name (not property name)
+- **WHERE clauses**: Uses property column names for filtering

+This ensures that when entities have custom column names via `[Column]` attributes, the generated SQL queries use the correct database column names, preventing runtime query failures.

 ## Acceptance Criteria